emqx/cloud-docs/en_US/contact.md

 You can enter the ticket system by following the steps below:

 1. Login  [EMQ X Cloud console](https://cloud.emqx.io/console/)
-2. Click the `Ticket` in the lower left corner
+2. Click the `Tickets` in the lower left corner

 ![tickets](_assets/tickets.png)

 ### Create tickets

 1. Click `New` in the upper right corner
-2. Enter `Title of Ticket` and `Description` in the pop-up page
+2. Enter `Subject` and `Description` in the pop-up page

 ![](_assets/creat_tickets01.png)